Vaquita Porpoise | Terra Mater Factual Studios

 Lessons from the Past: VaquitaCPR

-Although vaquitas proved highly sensitive to human care, the project provided critical scientific knowledge that continues to shape how rescue, rehabilitation, and protection efforts are approached for endangered species worldwide.
-The lessons learned from VaquitaCPR directly informed the design of Operation Esperanza and now guide conservation strategies under Operation GRACE today.
+Although vaquitas proved highly sensitive to human care, the project generated valuable scientific knowledge that continues to shape rescue, rehabilitation, and protection strategies for endangered species worldwide.
+The lessons learned informed the design of Operation Esperanza and continue to guide work under Operation GRACE.

 For a deeper look, you can explore the full details of the rescue plan and the scientific paper summarizing the project and its key findings.